How to change permissions for a folder recursively

 Let's say you want a folder to be Read and Write for Owner and Group.

-sudo chmod -R ug+rw /some/folder
+bc. sudo chmod -R ug+rw /some/folder

 The meaning for this command is:

-Just in case you need to act the root user, if you are the owner of the folder where you are working there is no need to use sudo.
+**sudo **: Just in case you need to act the root user, if you are the owner of the folder where you are working there is no need to use sudo. **chmod **: The command to change permissions to a file or folder **-R **: Tells the command to act recursively **ug **: This means _u_ser and _g_roup. **+rw **: This adds _r_ead and _w_rite permissions to files.

 Now if you want to give all permissions for all users.

-chmod ugo+rwx /some/file
+bc. chmod ugo+rwx /some/file

-As you can see ugo means _u_ser, _g_roup, and _o_ther and rwx is for _r_ead, w_rite and e_xecute.
+As you can see ugo means _u_ser, _g_roup, and _o_ther and rwx is for _r_ead, _w_rite and e_x_ecute.